gigya/wordpress/readme.txt

 * Support for Gigya-led session management, including fixed and sliding user sessions
 * Support for Russia and China data centers
 * Removed Activity Feed from the connector
 * Bug fixes

+= 5.7 =
+* The secret key is now fully encrypted
+* Removed Follow Bar from the connector
+* Bug fixes